SuffolkEcon/SuffolkEcon/README.md

 ## Acknowledgements

-This website was funded by a grant from the [Center for Teaching and Scholarly Excellence](https://www.suffolk.edu/academics/research-at-suffolk/center-for-teaching-scholarly-excellence) at Suffolk University.
+This package was funded by a grant from the [Center for Teaching and Scholarly Excellence](https://www.suffolk.edu/academics/research-at-suffolk/center-for-teaching-scholarly-excellence) at Suffolk University.

 ## License